-Online Orders are for Pick-Up Only.
+Online Orders are for PICK UP ONLY.
 For Local Delivery via DoorDash:

 The aromas of wild, edible flowers (Mexican marigold, hops, and chamomile) blend nicely in this liqueur along with hints of citrus and spices.